-The main reason for this is the two unused notches of uplift for the ratings, which provide a buffer if we were to lower our long-term issuer credit rating (ICR) on BNPP Fortis (A/Stable/A-1).
-Such lowering would not automatically affect our ratings on the covered bonds.
+The main reason for this is the two unused notches of uplift for the ratings, one for the JRL and another resulting from our analysis of the collateral-based uplift (see "Covered Bonds Criteria," published on Dec.
+9, 2014).
+These provide a buffer if we were to lower our long-term issuer credit rating (ICR) on BNPP Fortis (A/Stable/A-1).
+Such downgrade would not automatically affect our ratings on the covered bonds.